 This page has information on the training and development opportunities in midwifery.

-Revalidation takes effect from April 2016 and replaces post-registration education and practice (PREP) standards.
 The process is straightforward and will help you as a nurse or midwife to demonstrate that you practise safely and effectively.
 You will have to revalidate every three years to renew your registration.

 There are lots of opportunities for midwives to progress their career with more experience.
 As well as offering support to mothers and babies, you will support other midwives in their practice.
 You could combine responsibility for managing other staff with ongoing hands-on involvement with families by becoming a team or unit manager or supervisor.
 This could then lead to further influential roles such as head of midwifery and director of midwifery services.